jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, we still value the micro-management of the production line.

 In fact, to earn a better living today usually means to "move up" and get a higher position inside management.
 Thus, although they're sometimes gatekeepers, most of the "eight different bosses" are ordinary people looking to better feed their families.
+And it's not like they love working with their own bureaucracy anymore than people outside love dealing with them.

 Regardless, this is where antagonists come from.